 I have made the purchase, how do I start the course?

 You purchased the class yourself: you may immediately start taking the course.
-If it is not convenient to start the course now, you may return to the web site later.
-Login, if you are not already logged in, and start the course.
+If it is not convenient to start the course now, you may return to the website later.
+Logout of the website.
+Check your email for START FLAGGING

 All pages must be viewed before proceeding to the next page.
 Exception: Optional videos.